bcbell/beer-and-bites/README.md

 # beer-and-bites

-This project is designed for craft beer and cider enthusiasts, offering beermaker recipes along with food pairing options and recipes.
-Also, included is the Breweries, Cideries, and Craft Beer Bottle Shop locator for tasters and brew makers.
+This project is designed for craft beer and cider enthusiasts!
+Offering beermaker recipes along with food pairing options and recipes for each dish.
+Also, includes a Breweries, Cideries, and Craft Beer Bottle Shop locator for tasters and brew makers.

 __HTML Setup and Layout__
 1. HTML Boilerplate